How to Write a Resume for OpenAI

 Strong

-Designed and trained a 7B-parameter language model on a 1.2T token multilingual corpus using distributed training across 256 A100 GPUs, achieving state-of-the-art performance on 4 NLP benchmarks (MMLU, HellaSwag, ARC, TruthfulQA) and reducing inference cost by 40% through quantization and speculative decoding techniques.
+Designed and trained a 7B-parameter language model on a 1.2T-token multilingual corpus using distributed training across 256 A100 GPUs, reaching state-of-the-art results on 4 NLP benchmarks (MMLU, HellaSwag, ARC, TruthfulQA) and cutting inference cost 40% via quantization and speculative decoding.

 Weak